As the world begins to consider how to safely show that travelers have been vaccinated for covid-19, this solution may hold the key.

 No one likes waiting in excruciatingly long lines, and thanks to the digital nature of the KTDI program, it will be quicker and easier for immigration authorities to verify and validate each traveller.

 So, when and where?
-The first pilot program is already underway in 2019 with cooperation between Canada and the Netherlands, as well as Air Canada and KLM.
-The first genuine passenger flights are expected in 2020, open to passengers flying on these airlines on select direct flights between Amsterdam and Canada.
+The first pilot program took place in 2019 with cooperation between Canada and the Netherlands, as well as Air Canada and KLM.
+Genuine, less controlled passenger flights are expected to continue to confirm accuracy and efficiency.

-Success for KTDI is based upon a system of trust between governments, who agree that the data being presented to them is the most secure way of validating a traveller, so with any hope, many more governments will join the program in 2020.
+Success for KTDI is based upon a system of trust between governments, who agree that the data being presented to them is the most secure way of validating a traveller, so with any hope, many more governments will join the program in the years to come.